 Government of Kerala Backed Chitty

-The government of Kerala supports the Kerala State Financial Enterprises.
+The government of Kerala supports the Kerala State Financial Enterprises (KSFE).
 To a great extent, it is limited to the people of Kerala.
 It’s a risk-free financial product that blends the advantages of both borrowing and investment.

 Shriram Chits is the biggest chit fund company in India.
 It is safe and protected and serves various states like Maharashtra, Andhra Pradesh, Tamil Nadu and Karnataka.
 It has about 6,000 chit representatives.